vinmugambi/vinmugambi.github.io/content/blog/pdf_documents.md

 We use `Object.assign()` to combine styles, mimicking what we would do if we were using a CSS utility library.

-To conclude, we'll add the remaining sections using the same techniques.
+To conclude, we'll add the remaining sections using the techniques we learnt.

 ```jsx{}[invoice.tsx]
 export function BankDetails() {